tanishqvarshney/Tovo/README.md

-# 🌐 Language Exchange Chat App
+# 🌐 TOVO - Real-Time Chat & Video Call App

 A full-stack **real-time chat & video platform** for language exchange learners, built with scalable technologies and a modern UI.